ItsMundo/ItsMundo/README.md

 # Raymundo Flores Jr
 **`Data Analyst | Business Analyst | Husband | Father`**

-I am looking to pivot my career into an Entry Level Analyst Role from a Project Coordinator/Electrician role.
-With a lifelong learner philosophy,a bachelors degree from the University of Texas at San Antonio and recent certification as a Data Analyst I am taking the steps necessary to expand my analytical skillset to help businesses make efficient decisions though insights from data.
+As a lifelong learner with a bachelor's degree in Mathematics and Science from the University of Texas at San Antonio and recent certification as a Data Analyst, I am looking to pivot my career into an Entry Level Analyst Role.
+With a strong foundation in data analysis and a passion for helping businesses make informed decisions, I am constantly seeking ways to expand my skillset and gain new insights.

+Currently, I am working on a MySQL course to strengthen my syntax skills and a Power BI course to optimize dashboards.
+I am also looking for help with Python as I continue to build my analytical skills.

+You can reach me through GitHub or Gmail, and LinkedIn.

+Outside of work, my wife and I have a 4-year-old son and 5 pets.
+In my free time, I enjoy BBQing and spending time with my family.

 ### Languages and Tools: